colonyos/documentation/content/tutorial1.rst

 `Docker <https://www.docker.com>`_ containers are extensively used in a variety of computing environments. `Kubernetes <https://kubernetes.io>`_ a de facto standard container orchestration system, uses a container technology called `Containerd <https://containerd.io>`_ as a low-level interface for container management.
 Containerd is also utilized internally by Docker.
 In High-Performance Computing (HPC) environments, `Singularity <https://sylabs.io>`_ containers are often preferred for their specific features that is designed to meet specific HPC needs.
 Generally, different container technologies offer distinct toolsets and APIs.

-Colony OS offers a way to run containers in a portable manner across platforms, independent of the underlying container technology, using a consistent API.
+Colony OS offers a way to run containers in a unified way across platforms, independent of the underlying container technology, using a consistent API.
 This is achieved by submitting *function specifications* to a Colonies server, which then wraps the *specifications* into processes.
 A *process* is then assigned to a suitable executor, which subsequently launches a container on the underlying container platform where the executor is operating.

 Within ColonyOS, there is a family of executors known as *container executors*.
 These implement a function called ``execute`` that spawns containers.
 As the format of the *function specification* is identical, it becomes possible to seamless switch between different platforms.